Virginia COVID-19 cases rise to 28,672, see a drop in percent positivity

 "Probable" cases are cases that were diagnosed by a doctor based on symptoms and exposure without a test – also known as clinical diagnoses.

-Those positive test results are out of 195,682 total tests administered in Virginia, which included about 19,000 antibody tests (The Dept. of Health announced on Thursday that they would separate out they would start breaking testing data down by diagnostic and antibody tests.)
+Those positive test results are out of 195,682 total tests administered in Virginia, which included about 19,000 antibody tests (The Dept. of Health announced on Thursday that they would separate out

 From Sunday to Monday, nearly 10,000 new tests were reported to the health department, which marked a massive increase in testing.
 Prior to that, there had been an increase of 7,732 tests from Friday to Saturday and 7,005 tests from Saturday to Sunday.